The family, the ice and the heritage: A changing fishing life in Havighivik

 He makes the prison bladder himself.

-- I usually make the bladder the old fashioned way seal skin method.
-I try as much as possible to make a captive bladder straight after I have caught a seal and the fur is intact.
-I only remove hair and blubber the neck area, says Olennguaq Kristensen.
+- I usually make the bladder the old-fashioned way with the seal's skin.
+I try as much as possible to make a bladder right after I have caught a seal and the fur is intact.
+I only remove hair and blubber from the neck area, says Olennguaq Kristensen.

 An avataq (in Danish: fangeblære, ed.) that Olennguaq himself has made.

-In that way not only does he save money, but it is also more efficient.
+That way, he not only saves money, but it's also more efficient.

-- They participate all together.
+- They all participate.
 I make sure my sons have their own boat.
-In this way, we ensure a bigger catch.
-For example, when we are on a narwhal hunt, I harpoon first, and then one of my sons will be allowed to harpoon it again from theirs kayak, he says.
+That way we ensure a bigger catch.
+For example, when we are hunting narwhals, I harpoon first, and then one of my sons is allowed to harpoon it again from their kayak, he says.

-Olennguaq and Naduk has eight grandchildren – all boys.
+Olennguaq and Naduk have eight grandchildren – all boys.

-This is how to live Olennguaq Kristensen his life in Havighivik, closely connected with both family and nature.
-He mourns the knowledge and skills he has learned from the elders carefully to pass on to his children and grandchildren, so the traditions and the experience of generations is not lost.
+This is how Olennguaq Kristensen lives his life in Havighivik, closely connected to both family and nature.
+The knowledge and skills he has learned from his elders, he carefully passes on to his children and grandchildren, so that the traditions and experiences from generations are not lost.

 Abonnementer